thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 16 December 2022
+### Daily Rundown on Saturday, 17 December 2022

-- The average temperature today is 0.47˚C;
+- The average temperature today is 2.83˚C;
-- With highs of 0.81˚C and lows of -6.1˚C.
+- With highs of 3.2˚C and lows of -2.83˚C.
-- You can expect few clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->